 “I’m so happy that I subscribed to your emails. ” -Priscilla S.

 2. Push the morning nap back in 15-minute increments

-Making the transition to one nap is much smoother when you do so gradually.
-So don’t just go from two naps one day and one nap the next.
+Making the transition to one nap is much smoother when you do so gradually—don’t go from two naps one day and one nap the next.
 Instead, move sleep times around by 15 minutes at first.
-If you think you child can hang with it, try for 30 minute increments, but aim for a more gradual transition at first.
+If you think your child can hang with it, try for 30 minute increments, but aim for a more gradual transition at first.

 So, how does this look like for a typical day?

-Let’s say your toddler naps from 10-11am in the morning, but you’d like to establish one long, two-hour nap from 12-2pm.
-On the first day, move his first nap to 10:15am.
-Keep him at this schedule for two to three days before pushing it further to 10:30am.
+Let’s say she naps from 10-11am in the morning, but you’d like to establish one long, two-hour nap from 12-2pm.
+On the first day, move the first nap to 10:15am.
+Keep her at this schedule for two to three days before pushing it further to 10:30am.
 And keep moving this back until you finally hit 12pm.

 3. Let your toddler sleep in for the morning nap

-After you begin to push back his morning naps, allow your toddler to sleep in.
-Let’s say he naps for an hour.
-Don’t wake him up an hour from when he naps and instead allow him to sleep in as long as possible.
+After you begin to push back your child’s morning naps, allow him to sleep in.
+Let’s say he naps for an hour—don’t wake him up an hour from when he naps.
+Instead, allow him to sleep in as long as possible.